 For Seniors and Slower Swing Speeds

 As we age, a natural decrease in swing speed can make it difficult to get the flight needed from a long iron.
 Even well-struck shots may not fly high enough or carry as far as they used to.
-The launching-friendly design of a hybrid helps to bring back that a high apex or a lost 'yards and yard-off-the-- tee that s been elusi ve in receny year for man se orsnyd older golf' s'. ers
+The launching-friendly design of a hybrid helps to bring back that high apex, restoring the lost yards and making the game more enjoyable.

 For Skilled Players and Low-Handicappers